The germ cell-specific proteome

 SAGE1 - testis

-As shown in Table 1, 1415 genes are elevated in spermatocytes compared to other cell types.
 Spermatocytes are derived from type B spermatogonia and can be subdivided into primary spermatocytes that enter the first meiosis, and secondary spermatocytes that enter the second meiosis to produce haploid spermatids.
 The longest phase of meiosis is prophase I which is subdivided into different stages including preleptotene and pachytene.
 Several of the testis-specific proteins localized to spermatocytes are involved in testicular differentiation, proliferation, and meiosis.
+As shown in the table, 904 genes show elevated expressio in early primary spermatocytes compared to other cell types.
 Pachytene spermatocytes are easily recognizable by being the only meiotic germ cells observed on testicular histology sections due to the long duration of meiotic prophase I. The structural synaptonemal complex protein (SYCP3) is involved in the recombination and segregation of meiotic chromosomes.
 The synaptogyrin 4 (SYNGR4) protein is a membranous protein that belongs to the synaptogyrin family and its function is unclear.

 SYCP3 - testis